 1. Stop the Current Definition Center and Backup the Data Directory

 - Stop the iRise Definition Center service (Control Panel > Administrative Tools > Component Services > Services).

 - Make a copy of the x:\iRise\data directory to a different location.
-Note: if you are running a version of the software prior to v6.0, the name of the data directory will be data50.
 Use WinZip to make this backup copy. iRise data directories have many files and folders and WinZip is usually faster at copying and zipping the data directory.
 An added benefit is that the resultant zipped data directory is usually reduced in size by at least 90%

 2. Backup the basic Definition Center configuration

 - If you use SSL configuration (i.e. if the server URL of your DC starts with https://), then you need to save the following files:

 - credentials.properties (if it exists)